-We are delighted to introduce our keynote speakers.
+We extend a big thank to to all our keynote speakers.

-George Marshall, co-founder of Climate Outreach will be our morning keynote speaker.
-Our afternoon sessions will feature Mikaela Loach, Roseanna Cunningham and Alastair McIntosh.
+George Marshall, co-founder of Climate Outreach was our morning keynote speaker.
+Our afternoon sessions featured Mikaela Loach, Roseanna Cunningham MSP, Cabinet Secretary for Environment, Climate Change and Land Reform and Alastair McIntosh.

 Communicating the Climate Emergency

 Drawing on recent research, good practice and insights from psychology, George will argue that public engagement is essential for climate action and will equip us with practical advice for talking about climate change more effectively in our communities.

 George Marshall is a leading authority on communicating climate change.
 He has worked at every level of engagement from grassroots protest, large advocacy organisations through to government and intergovernmental policy.
 He is the author of ‘Don’t Even Think About it: Why our Brains are Wired to Ignore Climate Change’ and co-founder of Climate Outreach, the British charity dedicated to building cross-societal support for climate action through effective communication.

 How are these issues connected and what are the implications for our work as community climate practitioners?

 Mikaela Loach is a climate justice activist and cohost of The Yikes Podcast, a podcast about all things sustainability, including climate change, anti-racism, refugee rights and how many of the significant social and environmental issues of our time are interlinked.
 Based in Edinburgh where she studies medicine, Mikaela has recently been featured talking about the climate emergency on BBC News as well as in ELLE, Vogue, The Herald and Eco-age.